 Enjoy this post?
 Pin it for later!

-Product Review Disclosure: The Tiny Book provided me with a complimentary ‘A Taste of Crete’ walking food tour.
+Partnership Disclosure: The Tiny Book provided me with a complimentary ‘A Taste of Crete’ walking food tour.
 This did not influence my post in any way and as always I’ve provided a balanced and honest review.
-Read more in our full Product Review Disclosure.
+Read more in our full Partnership Disclosure.

 This town looks charming, but I especially love the harbor!
 I am glad to learn more about this spot – it looks so cute and like there is plenty to do.
 Greece is re-opening soon so I will have to add this to our list of hopeful spots!